mrakgr/The-Spiral-Language/readme.md

 In general though, programs written in a higher order style tend to work well after they typecheck much like in F# despite the language feeling more dynamic.
 And it is not necessarily the case that Spiral is less typesafe than F#.

-In fact it is the opposite for tasks that require union types which need to be brought out due to the language having insufficient polymorphism in its type system otherwise.
+In fact it is the opposite for tasks that require union types due to the language having insufficient polymorphism in its type system.
 Many tasks that would otherwise require writing an interpreter in other languages can be done at compile time in Spiral.

 Loop unrolling is just one of those examples.

 Before the section on Loops can be finished there is just one bit of cleaning up left to do.
 That would be to merge `for` and `for'` into one function.
-Here is the full example in its completed form.
+Here is the full example in its completed form with a last minute change to `by`.
 The new loops are going to go into the standard library.

 ```
 inl for_template kind {d with body} =